stevana/stateful-pbt-with-fakes/README.md

 how we can test concurrent code in a reproducible way.

 Recall our `Counter` that we looked at in the sequential testing case.
-Here we’ll be using a slight generalisation where the `incr` takes an integer parameter which specifies by how much we want to increment (as opposed to always incrementing by `1`).
+Here we'll be using a slight generalisation where the `incr` takes an integer parameter which specifies by how much we want to increment (as opposed to always incrementing by `1`).